I get lost in all the options for parallel computing on the cheap. I summarise for myself here.

 Sciencecluster claims fast and easy deployment too.

 Amazon has stepped up the ease of doing this recently.
+It’s still overengineered.
 See my Amazon Cloud notes

 Google cloud might interoperate well with a bunch of google products, such as Tensorflow, although it has weirdnesses like relying on esoteric google APIs so it’s hard to do offline.
 See my google cloud notes.